anoncoder555/logistic_growth/README.md

 Section One:

 In my first section (plot_data.R) I used the ggplot2 library to visualise the raw data.
 I first plotted the raw data of population size (N) on the y axis against time (t) on the x axis on a linear scale to observe the overall growth trend.
 This produces a sigmoidal curve where population starts low, grows expontentially then plauteaus at a carrying capacity, consistent with a logistic growth curve.
+Logistic growth curves have three main phases: the lag phase where the population is small and hence population growth is slow, the exponential growth phase which is a period of rapid growth and the saturation phase where growth rate descreases as the population reaches its carrying capacity.
 In a second plot I applied a logarithmic transformation to population size so that I had a semi-log plot (x axis linear and y axis log-transformed).
-This resulted in a plot within which the expontential growth phase could be visualised as a straight line, until a later point where population size leveled off and remained constant.
+This resulted in a plot within which the expontential growth phase could be visualised as a straight line, until a later point where population size leveled off and remained constant at the carrying capacity.

 Section Two: